yuvapriya-subramaniam/yuvapriya-subramaniam/README.md

 - 👋 Hi, I’m @yuvapriya-subramaniam
 - 👀 I’m interested in learning new technologies and update my skills
-- 🌱 I’m currently learning MERN full-stack development
+- 🌱 I’m an aspiring full-stack developer (MERN)
 - 📫 How to reach me - email to yuvaps.subramaniam@gmail.com

 <!---